Our Services

 Helpful Resources

-Memory lapses, difficulty focusing, tingling, burning, or shooting pain in your hands and feet are common side effects of chemotherapy that can significantly impact daily life.
-However, by combining lifestyle changes, cognitive exercises, medical therapies, and complementary treatments, many people find they can reduce both brain fog and nerve pain simultaneously.
+Chemotherapy commonly causes memory lapses, difficulty focusing ("chemo brain"), and tingling, burning, or shooting pain in the hands and feet (peripheral neuropathy).
+These side effects can significantly impact daily life, but many patients successfully reduce both brain fog and nerve pain by combining lifestyle changes, cognitive exercises, medical therapies, and complementary treatments.

 Many people undergoing chemotherapy experience two challenging side effects: cognitive changes often called "chemo brain" and peripheral neuropathy, or nerve pain in the hands and feet.
 Neuropathy after chemotherapy can cause numbness, tingling, burning, or shooting pain.
 Meanwhile, chemo brain may bring memory lapses, difficulty concentrating, or slower thinking.
 Both can affect daily life, from juggling finances to buttoning a shirt.